sharadregoti/tyk-docs/tyk-docs/content/frequently-asked-questions/how-to-backup-tyk.md

 To understand the best practices for Redis backup, please visit the official [Redis Backup Documentation](https://redis.io/docs/management/persistence/).

-## Databases Used by Tyk Dashboard - a licenced product
+## Databases Used by Tyk Dashboard - a licensed product
 **Users:** For Tyk Self-managed and MDCB users who are using our licensed products.

 Tyk Dashboard allows you to choose between *MongoDB* and *PostgreSQL* as your database solution, depending on your preferences and requirements.
 Regardless of your choice, it's crucial to implement a robust backup strategy to ensure the safety and availability of your data.
 Please check the section that fits your use case: